If you're planning to take part in protests, know your rights. Read this. - Local News 8

 In a pandemic, wearing a mask can keep you from breathing in droplets containing coronavirus.
 Coming within close contact of other protesters could expose you to their spit or sneezes, which may carry the coronavirus.

-And if you fear you’ll be arrested and will need legal help, memorize the number to a local or national law organization that could assist you in getting out of jail and handling your case afterward, Sykes said.
+And if you fear you’ll be arrested and will need legal help, memorize or write on your arm the number to a local or national law organization that could assist you in getting out of jail and handling your case afterward, Sykes said.

 7. What can — and can’t — police do during a protest?